 This means that there is a ton of potential for existing businesses to branch out and reach new audiences.

-It also means that there is a lot of opportunities available for new ecommerce brands to pop up within those emerging markets, and tailor their services towards local audiences.
+It also means that there are a lot of opportunities available for new ecommerce brands to pop up within those emerging markets, and tailor their services towards local audiences.

-Curious which international markets Oberlo users are generating huge revenue?
+Curious which international markets dropshipping entrepreneurs are generating huge revenue?
 Check out this blog post about the biggest dropshipping markets.

 We cannot talk about the future of ecommerce without mentioning the ever-growing physical vs online debate.